BuckeyeSoftware/rex/doc/RENDER.md

 All miplevels _must_ be provided to the render resource.
 There is no automatic derivation of miplevels in the render frontend or backend.
 You may derive the miplevels for a texture with `texture::chain` interface instead.

 #### Program
 This resource is not actually used directly.
-It's used to implement `frontend::technique` which provides specialization, variants and program permutations.
+It's used to implement `frontend::Technique` which provides specialization, variants and program permutations.

 It's listed here for completion sake.